JHU-PL-Lab/www-fpse/coding.md

 * [Cornell cs3110 book](https://cs3110.github.io/textbook/cover.html) is the online text for a somewhat-related course at Cornell.
 They have recently added many videos if you like watching videos to learn.
 * [OCaml from the very beginning](https://johnwhitington.net/ocamlfromtheverybeginning/) is a free online book.
 * [Learn Programming with OCaml](https://usr.lmf.cnrs.fr/lpo/) has an introduction to OCaml and several neat algorithms and data structures, but it does not emphasize learning _functional_ programming with OCaml.
 It is nevertheless an excellent resource.

-### Coding Style

-* The [FPSE Style Guide](/fpse/style-guide.html) is the standard we will adhere to in the class; it follows general best practices for modern OCaml.
-It will be expected of your code from Assignment 3 and onward.

 ### Example Worked Exercises
 One of the best ways to learn to write elegant OCaml is to study well-written OCaml code.